-The counseling department has completed career cruising lessons with the Freshman, Sophomore, and Senior classes.
+The counseling department will complete career cruising lessons with the Freshman, Sophomore, and Senior classes.

 The focuses at each level are

-Sophomore year– Reality Check- Looking at the lifestyle students want and the salaries needed to provide that lifestyle.
-We then researched careers and the salaries and checked to see if they would match up with the lifestyle plan.
-(Tentatively scheduled for December 20/21)
+Sophomore year– Reality Check- Looking at the lifestyle students want, and the salaries needed to provide that lifestyle.
+We then research careers and the salaries and check to see if they would match up with the lifestyle plan.
+(Tentatively scheduled for December 16/17)

 College Application Week/FAFSA Help

-Also during this week will be offering a FAFSA workshop (11/8) at Helena High, where you can come in and get help filling out the FAFSA with experts from Helena College, Carroll College, and Reach Higher Montana.
-This is extremely important due to changes that went into effect last year that moves the timeline up to the fall.
+Also, during this week will be offering a FAFSA workshop (10/2) at Helena High from 5 to 7pm, where you can come in and get help filling out the FAFSA with experts from Helena College, Carroll College, and Reach Higher Montana.
+This is extremely important due to changes that went into effect that moves the timeline up to the fall.
 The FAFSA window now opens October 1st and most colleges have their priority deadlines for things like grants set at December 1st.

 College Reps and College Visits